yuzikage/spotify-ui-clone/README.md

     ```bash
     git clone https://github.com/yuzikage/spotify-ui-clone.git
     ```
-2.  **Asset Setup:** Ensure the `./assets/` and `./homework assets/` folders are present with the required images, or replace the `src` paths in the HTML with your own music images.
+2.  **Asset Setup:** Ensure the `./assets/` folder is present with the required images, or replace the `src` paths in the HTML with your own music images.

 ### Usage
 Open `index.html` in any modern browser.